msedkiewicz/megaKJSchallenge/README.md

 To start working with code you just need IDE of your choice.
 To start the app open index.html file from chosen folder in the browser.

-Calculator_es5 and calculator_es6 folders have their own readme file.
+Calculator_es5, calculator_es6 and calculator_ts folders have their own readme file.

 # Wyzwanie JS MegaK